Tara Gomes is co-Principal Investigator of the ODPRN.

-Amit Garg is the lead of the ODPRN Student Training Program.
+Amit Garg is lead of the ODPRN Student Training Program.

 Dr. Amit Garg is a Professor of Medicine, Epidemiology & Biostatistics at the University of Western Ontario.
 He practices nephrology at the London Health Sciences Centre and cares for patients with chronic kidney disease, acute kidney injury and individuals wishing to donate a kidney to a loved one.
 Dr. Garg conducts clinical and health services research to improve health outcomes for patients with kidney diseases including those receiving dialysis or a kidney transplant.
 He also aims to improve the efficiency by which renal care is delivered.
 He currently holds a Clinician Scientist Award from the Canadian Institutes of Health Research.
 He is the current Director of the London Kidney Clinical Research Unit and Scientific Director of the Institute for Clinical Evaluative Sciences @ Western Facility.
 See Current Publications in PubMed.

-Julia Moore is the lead of the ODPRN Knowledge Translation Unit.
+Sharon Straus is lead of the Knowledge Translation Unit